Overview

 - Free Digital Literacy classes to help with technology

-The AJ Program offers two Associate degrees, two Associate degrees for Transfer, one Certificate of Achievement, and sixteen courses.
-Each degree is uniquely suited to accommodate student academic or career goals.
-We are confident you will find a degree of interest and will enjoy the many options available in our program.
+The AJ Program offers two Associate degrees, two Associate degrees for Transfer, one Certificate of Achievement, and several courses.
+Degrees and courses are curated to prepare a student’s academic or career goals in law, social justice, non-profit, or the private sector.
+We are confident you will find a degree and/or course of interest and will enjoy the many options available in the program.

 Degrees